p2panda/handbook/website/docs/specification/APIs/overview.md

   - Linked documents can be retrieved
   - Documents can be sorted by arbitrary fields
   - Documents can be sorted by self-referential orderings
-  - Documents can be queried by `document_view_id` in order to receive a [documents][view] onto it's data at a specific materialised state
+  - Documents can be queried by `document_view_id` in order to receive a [documents][view] onto its data at a specific materialised state

 ## Replication API